osp-ottogroup/oracle-db_docker/README.md

 Creates an image with current patch state of underlying OS and Oracle software.
 Patching requires a complete ORACLE_HOME, so be aware of setting `-o '--build-arg SLIMMING=false'` in the previous step.
 As part of the image build unnecessary packages are removed after patching to reduce the size of the resulting image.
+This way you cannot patch an already patched image.
+You need to always patch the original database image.
 - Change dir to oracle_db_patch
 - Download patch file as well as the OPatch utility according to the DB release and store them in current directory
 - Run "./build_db_image.sh \<VERSION\> \<patch file.zip\> \<opatch file.zip\>"